 This alignment would require approximately 950 lineal feet of off-site sewer line from the Taylor Road manhole to reach the southern boundary of the Orange South District.
 An easement to cross adjacent private property for this sewer extension has been recorded.
 At least 2,500 lineal feet of additional sewer would be required to reach Phase 1 development areas.
-The significant expense and difficulty of extending and improving sewers along this route has been a lingering obstacle to development in Orange South.
+The significant expense and difficulty of extending and improving sewers along this route has been a lingering obstacle to the start of development in Orange South.

-As an alternative, current utility planning for Orange South proposes to extend gravity sewer from Harvard Road for Phase 1 development as previously considered and utilize private lift stations for Phase 2 and Future Phase office projects.
-This connection location would simply be to an upstream branch of the same trunk sewer system.
+As an alternative, current utility planning for Orange South proposes to extend gravity sewer from Harvard Road for Phase 1 development as previously considered.
+Future Phase development could conceivably be served by this gravity sewer system utilizing private lift stations for these office projects if sufficient capacity remains available in the

+Harvard Road sewer.
+These connections would simply be to an upstream branch of the same trunk sewer system.